Our Patients and Employees

 It’s a rewarding position for Vandell, who was drawn to lab services by his love for science and the opportunity to improve care by providing caregivers with timely, accurate diagnostic information.
 Now, via the System, his impact has increased considerably.

 Many of the lab-related advantages of System integration stem from the decision to tap Albany Medical Center’s expertise as a regional reference lab.
 Over 100,000 specimens that would have been sent to commercial labs were analyzed by Albany Medical Center instead.
-Similarly, System hospitals and their patients now benefit from Albany Med’s capabilities as northeastern New York’s leader in tick-borne disease testing.
+Similarly, System hospitals and their patients now benefit from Albany Medical Center’s capabilities as northeastern New York’s leader in tick-borne disease testing.

 Other achievements include sharing inventories, exchanging blood in emergencies, and standardizing transfusion criteria, enabling the System to meet the blood needs of patients despite a national shortage.